lamtrg279/youtube_clone/README.md

 https://documenter.getpostman.com/view/15890099/2s7YYsdQAG

-*Note* :
+*Note*:
 1. The SignUp section is not available in the UI, user must create new account using Postman.
+2. User must login before viewing video
-2. Only "Home", "Explore", "Subscription" are fully implemented in the side.
+3. Only "Home", "Explore", "Subscription" are fully implemented in the side.
 "Home" returns random videos, "Explore" returns video by views, "Subscription" returns videos that are from subscribed channels